Why illegal dumping is costing us all and why it is not just a council problem

 Someone decided their time was more valuable than yours.

-Someone decided their fee was optional but your rates were not.
+Someone decided their fee was optional, but your rates were not.

 Someone decided public space was disposable.